Implications of the Topological Chern-Simons mass in the Gap Equation

-there are one real root $\gamma_{c1}(=\gamma_2)$ and two complex conjugated roots, $\gamma_{c2}$ and $\gamma_{c3}$.
+there are one real root $\mathfrak{G}_{1}$, that is exactly equal the real root $\gamma_2$ from the case $\Delta>0$, and two complex conjugate roots, $\mathfrak{G}_{2}$ and $\mathfrak{G}_{3}$.
 We do not show their expression in this paper, because they are complicated expressions in function of $g$ and $M$.
 Instead, we only plot their imaginary part, see Figure \ref{gamma_solIm}.
-Of course, the imaginary part of $\gamma_{c1}$ is null.
+Of course, the imaginary part of $\mathfrak{G}_{1}$ is null, since it is the real root.

-There are two very interesting results from our work: $\gamma^4$ has three solutions, what implies that there are three Gribov horizons, i.e three Gribov regions; two of them intercepts each other when $M$ is given by \eqref{Max_M}, which can be visualized in Figure \ref{gamma_solutions_graphic}, it is the line where both function meet each other.